Professional lifeguards prevent people from drowning by proactively supervising swimmers and those partaking in water activities.

 This Southern Education program provides professional training for lifeguards to protect guests from injury and drowning.
 Lifeguards will be required to demonstrate their acquired knowledge and skills to be rescue ready.

-Upon the successful completion, the lifeguard will receive an SISSS00111 Pool Lifeguard Certificate, Nationally Recognised Training qualification issued by Southern Education (RTO 41402).
+Upon the successful completion, the lifeguard will receive an SISSS00111 Pool Lifeguard Certificate, Nationally Recognised qualification issued by Southern Education (RTO 41402).

 In line with the GSPO’s (Guidelines for Safe Pool Operations – Royal Life Saving) a full certificate will be awarded to each participant that is deemed competent at the end of the refresher course.